 The traditional net cages are usually deployed in nearshore, inner bays, or around islands with the water depths up to 15 m (Dong et al., 2023).
 Usually, it has the shape of square or circle with a floating collar, netting, and mooring system.
-Common specifications include dimensions with lengths, widths, and heights each ranging from 3 to 8 meters.
-Until 2021, the number of net cages in China continued to grow, of which the number of traditional net cages with water depth not exceeding 15 m has developed to more than 2.3 million (the average aquaculture area of a single traditional net cage is projected to be 16 m2), with a total culture output of 626,744 t.
+Common specifications are length (3~8m)×width (3~8m)×height (3~8m).
+Until 2021, the number of net cages in China continued to grow, of which the number of traditional net cages with water depth not exceeding 15 m has developed to more than 2.3 million (the average aquaculture area of a single traditional net cage is projected to be 16 m), with a total culture output of 626,744 t.
 Compared with 2020, net cages increased by 91.45%, and the output increased by 10.91%.
 The cages are mainly distributed in Liaoning, Fujian, Guangdong, and Hainan provinces (Shi et al., 2021).
 Larimichthys crocea, Epinephelus coioides, Lateolabrax japonicus, Stichopus japonicus, and Trachinotus ovatus are the primary cultured species.